Skip to main content

 Step 2B: Advanced Settings

-Step 3: Naming & Running your Analysis
+Step 3: Name & Run your Analysis

 The last step of creating your analysis is the easiest!